jcame/MicrobiomeAnalyst_UCPH-FOOD/README.md

     Plotting your own data – PCoA plots (scatter plots), boxplots, heatmaps

-By nature every dataset is different from each other and therefore, we cannot come up with a "universal" analysis are to all datasets.
-Instead, base of these examples we hope to give you a glance of the different analysis (and combination of them) that you could apply to your data in order to maxize the biological meaning of it.
+By nature every dataset is different and therefore, we cannot come up with an "universal" analysis are to all datasets.
+Instead, based of these examples we hope to give you a glance of the different analysis (and combination of them) that you could apply to your data in order to maxize and extract the biological meaning from it.

 # Datasets